Board of Directors

 Alex Bulmer sitting on a red Muskoka chair

-Alex is the Artistic Director of the Blind-led Toronto arts collective Fire & Rescue Team, is lead curator of CoMotion International Deaf and Disability Arts Festival , is a fellow of the BBC Performing Arts, and is an associate artist with the National Theatre School of Canada.
-She holds a BA in Humanities and Economics from Bishops University Quebec, an Advanced Diploma in Voice Studies from the Royal Central School of Speech and Drama, and an MA in Screenwriting from the University of the Arts London
+Alex is Artistic Director of the Blind-led arts collective Fire & Rescue Team, is former Artistic Director of Common Boots Theatre, lead curator of CoMotion International Deaf and Disability Arts Festival, is a fellow of the BBC Performing Arts, and is an associate artist with the National Theatre School of Canada.
+She holds a BA in Humanities and Economics with Bishops University Quebec, an Advanced Diploma in Voice Studies from the Royal Central School of Speech and Drama, and an MA in Screenwriting with the University of the Arts London.

 Dr. Ana Juricic wearing a pair of eyeglasses.